Looking for pool ideas to inspire your backyard oasis? While it’s a major investment, the benefits of adding a pool to a property are undeniable.

 How do you create a natural swimming pond?

-Taking off in a big way in the US, natural swimming ponds are wonderful for the larger garden.
+Taking off in a big way in the US and the UK, natural swimming ponds are wonderful for the larger backyard.
 Taking a swim in clear, naturally filtered water is an amazing sensation but this type of pool does require careful and expert installation.

-It will need a regeneration zone with plants that will not only filter the water but will also be happy in the local environment, plus a swimming area of the same size that must be at least two metres deep.
+When it comes to pool maintenance, it will need a regeneration zone with plants that will not only filter the water but will also be happy in the local environment, plus a swimming area of the same size that must be at least 6.5ft (2m) deep.

 Two pumps are required, but these can usually be sited so they are hidden below a deck surrounding the pool so that there’s no need for a separate pump house.